JP0121/CryptoTraker/README.md

 # CrytpoMeterOne
-Crypto Meter One is an information crypto currency web app.
+Crypto Meter One is an informational crypto currency web app.
 You can use it to compare live prices, find current news, and learn about new crypto currencies.

 Visit at Http://cryptometerone.tech (pending ssl certs)